commercelayer/commercelayer-docs-resources/order_subscriptions/object.md

 # The order subscription object

-An order subscription object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/order_subscriptions endpoint</b>.
+An order subscription object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/order_subscriptions` endpoint.

 ## Fields